Linuxbrew/brew/docs/FAQ.md

 ## Homebrew is a poor name, it's too generic, why was it chosen?
 @mxcl was too concerned with the beer theme and didn’t consider that the project may actually prove popular.
-By the time he realized it was, it was too late.
+By the time he realised it was, it was too late.
 However, today, the first Google hit for “homebrew” is not beer related ;-)